David O'Sullivan (cricketer, born 1944)

-David Robert O'Sullivan (born 16 November 1944) played 11 Tests and three One Day Internationals for New Zealand between 1973 and 1976.
+David Robert O'Sullivan (born 16 November 1944) is a former New Zealand cricketer.
+A left-arm spin bowler, he played 11 Tests and three One Day Internationals for New Zealand between 1973 and 1976.
 He played first-class cricket from 1971 to 1985.

 Early career

 Born in Palmerston North and educated at Palmerston North Boys' High School, David O'Sullivan began playing as a left-arm spin bowler for his local team Manawatu in the Hawke Cup in 1966–67.
 In 1970 he went to England and played for Hampshire Second XI.
 In 1971 he took 50 wickets at an average of 14.80, and was "the backbone of the county's second eleven championship success", the team going through the season unbeaten.
 He played his first first-class match for Hampshire in 1971, against the touring Indians, bowling 64.4 overs in the match and taking 5 for 116 and 3 for 27.
 Hampshire contracted him to play with the senior team in 1972.

 He had a sound season in 1972, playing 11 matches for Hampshire and taking 29 wickets at 29.86.
 He played his first first-class matches in New Zealand in 1972–73, taking 19 wickets at 22.73 in five Plunket Shield matches for Central Districts.
 He was selected in the New Zealand team to play in the Coca-Cola Knockout Cup in Australia in January 1973, taking 4 for 26 off eight eight-ball overs in New Zealand's victory in the semi-final, winning the man of the match award, and 3 for 29 off six overs in the final, which New Zealand also won.